Universal Remote Control With Timer and Temperature Control

 – Battery not included due to postal restrictions – Requires 4 x AAA batteries

 NB: Picture shows just the remote control transmitter only and not the receiver which has to be connected inside the fan canopy.
-This is deliberately designed to be a tight fit to avoid vibration causing damage to the receiver.
+This is deliberately designed to be a tight fit in the canopy to avoid vibration causing damage to the receiver.

-***Beware: The latest model of this receiver means it is now about 2mm too tight to fit in most models of Hunter fan canopies.
-You can still use it in a Hunter fan but will have to file a little bit off the canopy or remote casing in order for it to fit.
-So long as this is done professionally ie a few mm and curved with no sharp edges this will not invalidate you warranty.
+Note: The latest model of this receiver means it is now about 2mm too tight to fit in most models of Hunter fan canopies.
+You can still use it in a Hunter fan but will have to file a little bit off the canopy or remote casing corner in order for it to fit.
+So long as this is done with care ie a few mm and curved with no sharp edges this will not invalidate your warranty.

 Remote Control Wiring Guide For Hunter & Other Ceiling Fans